Finding the Best Places to Retire Since 2006!

 Retire in Ocean Shores, Washington?

-Overview: Spread across the Point Brown Peninsula on Washington's scenic mid-coast, this salty Gray's Harbor town was once a cattle ranch and then a favorite destination for Hollywood jetsetters.
-It had a rough time in the 1970s and 1980s, but it has doubled in size during the last 10 to 20 years.
+Spread across the Point Brown Peninsula on Washington's scenic mid-coast, this salty Gray's Harbor town was once a cattle ranch and then a favorite destination for Hollywood jetsetters.
+It had a rough time in the 1970s and 1980s, but it has grown 10% during the last 10 years.

 Percentage of Population Age 45 or Better: 68%

 Climate: Summer temperatures are in the 50s, 60s and low-70s, and and winter temperatures are in the 30s and 40s.
 On average, the area receives 70 inches of rain and 4 inches of snow each year.
-Skies are often overcast, and the wind is usually blowing.
+Skies are often overcast, and there is usually a breeze.

 At Least One Hospital Accepts Medicare Patients?
 No, but Grays Harbor Community Hospital is 20 miles away in Aberdeen and accepts Medicare patients.